luquelab/Athena/docs/courses/GitHub/GitHub_LuqueLab.md

 # **GitHub fundamentals for lab members**

 [Luque Lab](https://www.luquelab.com/team.html) organizes all the projects on [Luque Lab Github organization](https://github.com/luquelab).
 Below are the fundamentals of using Git and Github.
 Git and Github are tools generally used by software developers and creative coders.
-Git is an actual version control software application which can be run anywhere.
-[Download git](https://git-scm.com/downloads).
-GitHub is a web service for software development and version control using git.
-One needs to signup or have an account to access [GitHub](https://github.com/)
+[Git](https://git-scm.com/downloads) is an actual version control software application which can be run anywhere.
+[GitHub]((https://github.com/)) is a web service for software development and version control using git.
+One needs to signup or have an account to access.

 ## Index
 - [GitHub Repositories](https://luquelab.github.io/Athena/courses/GitHub/GitHub_repos.html)